loomnetwork/loom-sdk-documentation/docs/arch.md

 ## Ethereum Integration

-SDK Is integrates into the Ethereum Backend with three pieces
+The SDK integrates into the Ethereum Backend with following pieces:

 ### Transfer Gateway